marfarma/user-role-editor/readme.txt

 = 2.1.8 =
 * 16.08.2010
 * Compatibility issue with other plugins (like Flash Album Gallery), which use capabilities names with spaces inside (non valid JavaScript identifier), is fixed.
+* Missed translation slots are added for some new WordPress 3.0 capabilities.
+Translators (former and new) are welcome to update correspondent language files.
 * Brasilian Portuguese translation is added.

 = 2.1.7 =